HeathcliffL/it_help_desk/README.md

 - Persistent relational data storage
 - Multi-step user / admin interaction flows

-## Intentionally Simplified or Weak Area
-This project deliberately keeps one area thin for Phase 1 security analysis: the reopen-ticket form only validates that the reason field is not empty.
-It does not enforce a maximum reason length, duplicate-reopen protection, throttling, or rate limiting.
-Login and comment submission also do not include rate limiting.
-Access control for reopening is still enforced server-side, but the validation and abuse-prevention logic is intentionally minimal so another team has a realistic weakness to inspect.

 ## Setup Instructions
 ### 1. Install PostgreSQL on the host system
 ```bash